Rudgey84/moviesearch/README.md

 Usage
 -----

-1. Run `npm start` from the project root, this will compile your saa and create your css file
+1. Run `npm start` from the project root, this will compile your sass and create your css file
 2. Visit http://localhost:8080/ in a browser to use the search